wu81177/classify-rv32i/README.md

 Both of these functions only require modifying the part with the mul instruction.
 I directly copied the multiplication function from dot.s for use.
 ## classify.s
 Also uses the multiplication function from dot.s.
+## matmul.s
+This function may seem complex, but as long as I focus on understanding the variables stored in each register, I can work it out by updating the index and address after each iteration of the inner and outer loops.